ShizukaDonaghue/melting-snowman/README.md

 A winter-themed word is randomly chosen for each game, and in the first screen (regardless of the nubmer of lives selected), it lets the player know how many letters are in the word to be guessed.

 A snowman is printed based on the number of lives selected.
 At the bottom of the screen, the player is asked to enter a letter or word to guess the word.

 <img src="docs/start-of-game.png" width="700">

 Each input from the player is checked to see if it is in the word or is the actual word.

 If the input from the player is in the word, it gives the feedback to the player and reveals the letter in the "The word to guess" field so that the player can see where the letter fits in the word and how many more letters are left to be guessed.

 <img src="docs/correct-guess.png" width="700">

 If the input from the player is not in the word, it gives the feedback to the player and lets the player know how many lives they have left.
 For each failed attempt, the player loses a life and the snowman starts to melt.

 <img src="docs/wrong-guess.png" width="700">

 From the second attempt, the letters which have already been tried are displayed to assist the player.

 The player can continue to suggest a letter at time to guess the word, or they can decide to guess the actual word, until the word is guessed correctly or the player loses all of their lives.
+If a word containing the same number of letters as the word is suggested, it is checked to see whether it matches the word, and if it does, the game finishes and if not, the player loses a life and the snowman melts even more.

 <img src="docs/guess-the-word.png" width="700">

 #### End of Game Screen
 If the word is guessed correctly, the player saves the snowman from melting!
+ASCII art is used here again to add drama and congratulate the player.
+The word
 <img src="docs/player-win.png" width="700">

-If the word is not guessed before the player loses all of their lives, the game finishes and the word is revealed.
+If the word is not guessed before the player loses all of their lives, the snowman melts completely and the game finishes and the word is revealed.

 <img src="docs/player-lose.png" width="700">

 In this final screen, the player is asked if they would like to play again or finish the game.
 If the player decides to play again, they are asked to select the number of lives to start another game.
 If the player decides to finish the game, they are brought to the Welcome Screen.

+### Feature Left to Implement
+The game currently does not have a leader board.
+A leader board containing the name of players who have saved the snowman with a minimum amount of lives lost would be a nice addition and would encourage the players to play more.

 ## Python Libraries Used
 ### random: